Oblivion: Stories: Analysis

 Other critics have examined individual stories more closely.
 Tracey asserts that, in "The Soul Is Not a Smithy" and many of the other stories in Oblivion, Wallace seeks to "place the crucial events of each tale beyond the frame of the main exposition."
 Indeed, "the important actions of the narrative are seen to occur only on the extreme periphery of the narrator's awareness."
 Tracey suggests that the meaning and goal of this is to "call for greater attentiveness to our peripheral surroundings" and to show that "the most important events of our lives often take place on the margins of our quotidian experience."
 Tracey also maintains that the narrator's inattentiveness in class also depicts how "imagination can provide a psychological outlet, or refuge, from suffering."

 In the same essay, Tracey further develops his thoughts on the title story, "Oblivion", which raises questions about what reality is, and what is real.
 The story, Tracey asserts, gives an ambiguous answer, which suggests that what is real and true comes from our own decisions about what to believe.
 He also argues that the story is an "imaginative response" to Decartes's Meditations on First Philosophy.

 For The New York Times, Walter Kirn wrote that "Good Old Neon" focuses on "a philosophical conundrum: the question of whether human beings can be said to possess authentic selves or whether, like 'David Wallace,' the story's narrator, we are really just a bunch of shabby fakes cut off from our own and others' essential beings by the inadequacy of language."

+In the Los Angeles Review of Books, Hannah Smart explored the structure of "Mister Squishy" as a prescient image of a world in which access to information vastly exceeds the average person's ability to find meaning in the world.

 Translation

-Oblivion has been translated into French, Italian, Spanish, Polish, Persian, Serbian, Greek, Chinese, Korean, Czech, German, Russian, and Estonian.
+Oblivion has been translated into French, Italian, Spanish, Polish, Lithuanian, Persian, Serbian, Greek, Chinese, Korean, Czech, German, Russian, and Estonian.